SENSORY-FRIENDLY PERFORMANCE – DECEMBER 9th at 1 PM

-PYB is pleased to offer a sensory-friendly presentation of Carnival of the Animals with a running time of approximately thirty minutes in a welcoming atmosphere with moderated lighting and sound, alternative seating arrangements, and a pre-performance guide for audience members.
+PYB is pleased to offer a sensory-friendly presentation of The Snow Queen in a welcoming atmosphere with moderated lighting and sound, alternative seating arrangements, and a pre-performance guide for audience members.
 We promise a relaxed and welcoming environment for the entire family.
 An adult must accompany all children.
 We encourage caretakers and family members to attend.
 A Q&A session and photo opportunities with selected characters to follow.

 Q. What is a sensory-friendly performance?

 A. A “sensory-friendly” performance is a theater or dance production that caters to individuals with specific sensory needs, such as people on the autism spectrum, or with anxiety or other cognitive and physical disabilities.
 The show is modified to allow audience members to move freely about the venue, staff and performers are prepared to accommodate the needs of our audience members, and the entire experience is presented in a judgment-free zone.

 Q. Can people without autism or cognitive and physical disabilities attend this performance?